- 20 février 2019

 HOW TO SUCCESSFULLY IMPLEMENT AN INNOVATION PROGRAM

 Science and Innovation are driving forces for a whole company.
-Measuring innovation is not a straightforward process and it combines art and science.
+Measuring innovation is not a straightforward process, and it combines art and science.
 Many breakthrough innovations come by happy, unanticipated accident rather than by plan, but Six Sigma is all about planning, predicting, documenting, adjusting, and improving.

-Time to market should never be the only critical factor to consider.
+- Time to market should never be the only critical factor to consider.
 Lag times between private R&D investments and commercialization yielding economic returns tend to be relatively short, ranging from around 1 to 3 years.

-The paradox of Disruptive innovation addressed in Clayton Christensen’s book “The innovator Dilemma” is that when introduced to the market, they will usually be inferior to the existing solution and will one address a minuscule segment of the market.
+- The paradox of Disruptive innovation addressed in Clayton Christensen’s book “The innovator Dilemma” is that when introduced to the market, they will usually be inferior to the existing solution and will address a minuscule segment of the market.
 Using traditional metrics might not be the right path to follow.
-This brings us to the idea that metrics can evolve depending on their development stage and type of innovation.
+It brings us to the idea that metrics can evolve depending on their development stage and type of innovation.

-Pick a man of genius, give him money and let him alone.
+Pick a man of genius, give him money, and let him alone.

 Innovation is not a “one-size fits all process,” but according to a study conducted by PwC on the most innovative and successful companies, the six characteristics of High-Leverage innovators are:

-The close alignment of innovation strategy with business strategy
+- The close alignment of innovation strategy with business strategy

-The Company-wide cultural support of innovation,
+- The Company-wide cultural support of innovation,

-The fact that the leadership is intimately involved with the innovation program,
+- The fact that the leadership is intimately involved with the innovation program,

-The rigorous control of project selection early in the innovation process and finally and most importantly
+- The rigorous control of project selection early in the innovation process and finally and most importantly

-The ability to integrate all these characteristics altogether.
+- The ability to integrate all these characteristics altogether.

 Potecea, Valeriu & CEBUC, Georgiana.
 (2011).
 THE IMPORTANCE OF INNOVATION IN INTERNATIONAL BUSINESS.
 The Annals of the “Stefan Celmare” University of Suceava.
 Fascicle of The Faculty of Economics and Public Administration.
 10. 157-161.

 Ullrich, André & Vladova, Gergana.
 (2016).
 Weighing the Pros and Cons of Engaging in Open Innovation.
 Technology Innovation Management Review.
 6. 34-40.
 10.22215/timreview/980.

-Manoocheri Gus.
+Manoocheri, Gus.
 (2010).
 Measuring innovation: Challenges and best practices.
 California Journal of Operations Management.
 8. 67-73